-play important roles in application to the reduced fluid-structure interaction model and Cahn--Hilliard equation (see, e.g., \cite{MR2243323}, \cite{MR2385883} and \cite{MR2629535}).
+In recent years, demand for computing complex boundary conditions has been increasing.
+Boundary conditions involving the Laplace--Beltrami operator, such as a dynamic boundary condition and a generalized Robin boundary condition play important roles in application to the reduced fluid--structure interaction model and Cahn--Hilliard equation (see, e.g., \cite{MR2243323}, \cite{MR2385883} and \cite{MR2629535}).
 Nitsche's method may be an effective approach to address these boundary conditions, and therefore, is worthy of a thorough investigation.

 When numerically solving PDEs in a smooth domain, we often utilize polyhedral approximations of the domain.
 Generally, a facile approximation of the problem may result in a wrong numerical solution; the so-called Babu\v{s}ka's paradox in \cite[\S 5]{MR0170133} is a remarkable example.
 Therefore, investigating not only the error caused by discretizations but also that caused by domain approximations is important.
-For the standard FEM, approximating domains is a common problem, and analysis of the energy norm is well-developed thus far (see, e.g., \cite[\S 4.4]{MR0443377} and \cite[\S 4.4]{MR0520174}).
-Recently, the optimal order $W^{1,\infty}$ and $L^\infty$ stability and error estimates were established (refer to \cite{2018arXiv180400390K} for detail).
+For the standard FEM, approximating domains is a common problem, and analysis of the energy norm is well-developed thus far.
+Only recently, the optimal order $W^{1,\infty}$ and $L^\infty$ stability and error estimates were established; refer to \cite{MR4071825} for detail.

 Consequently, we evaluate Nitsche's method for PDEs in a smooth bounded domain.
-In the first step, we consider a simple Robin boundary value problem for the Poisson equation as a model problem, based on \cite{MR2501054}.
-Moreover, Nitsche's method naturally appears in the imposition of DBC and RBC of the DG method.
-Hence, we also study the DG method because the FEM and DG methods can be analyzed simultaneously.

-Our results are summarized as follows.
-We state the model Robin boundary value problem to be considered in Section \ref{sec:model}.
-Then, we mention the standard FEM \eqref{eq:nitsche}, SIPDG method \eqref{eq:dg}, and several parameter-/mesh-dependent norms $\norm{\cdot}_{N,h},\norm{\cdot}_{{DG},h}$.
-These norms are defined as \eqref{eq:norm_n} and \eqref{eq:norm_dg} and include the $H^1$ semi-norm.
-Assuming $u$ as the solution of the Robin boundary value problem, we let $u_{N}$ and $u_{DG}$ be the solutions of Nitsche's and DG methods, respectively.
-Then, we prove the DG energy error estimates (refer to Theorem \ref{thm1})
+We study a finite-element method (FEM) applied to an inhomogeneous Robin boundary value problem (BVP) for the Poisson equation defined in a smooth bounded domain $\Omega$ in $\mathbb{R}^n$, $n=2,3$.
+The boundary condition on the boundary $\Gamma=\partial\Omega$ is weakly imposed using Nitsche's method.
+We then derive several optimal-order error estimates under reasonable regularity assumptions on the solution.
+Specifically, we consider